Frequently Asked Questions

 Participants will also have access to the extensively equipped resource stores where they can book state of the art video and audio equipment.

-- Cameras: Canon 5dm3, Tripod, Flash Lighting, projectors, sound equipment
+- Cameras, Tripod, Flash Lighting, projectors, sound equipment

 - Digital re-touching suite